-French Long Term Plan
+French Long term overview

-Year Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 group $\sim \Lambda N$ Die YEAR 3 Key phonics and basic greetings, numbers 1-12, asking someone's age and giving a response, describing the contents of a pencil case, learn a French Christmas song (do in Aut 2) Key classroom language, colours and animals, the Brown Bear Story, Old MacDonald song, The Very Hungry Caterpillar and Food, days of the week, use colours to make the butterfly for the story and learning snack foods.
-YEAR 4 Classroom language, numbers (1-31), days of the week months of the year, seasons, Happy Birthday and Christmas.
-Shapes, colours and positions. parts of the face and body, prepositions of place.
-Alphabet introduction, siblings and pets, storytelling (The Giant Turnip) Nouns for family members, describing a family.
-YEAR 5 Classroom language, 5x table song, asking and giving the time, describing what you have for breakfast, developing dictionary skills, meal times.
-Sports and dictionary skills, opinions about sports, saying how often you do something, the verb Faire (to do), using verbs to give instructions, Hokey Cokey in french ,// Revision of likes and dislikes, different types of music, musical instruments, using the verb Jouer (to play), learning to give reasons, creating and performing a song in French.
-YEAR 6 Classroom commands, months and seasons, describing the weather, countries, flags and compass points, describing what is in France, describing where you live.
-GH GH Where they live and where others live, 'Er' verbs, describing what's in a town, exploring a French poem and French festivals.
-Revision of personal identity questions, revision of numbers, days of the week, months and seasons, holiday vocabulary, introduction to clothes, talk through a fashion show and ordering at a café.
+Year Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 group 13 AN DR YEAR 3 Learn a French Christmas song This will be addressed during 10 min intervals at the end of the school day.
+Key phonics and basic greetings, numbers 1-12, asking someone's age and giving a response, describing the contents of a pencil case.
+Quick 6 - Key phonics taught Numbers 1-12 Key classroom language, colours and animals, the Brown Bear Story, Old MacDonald song.
+Quick 6 - Vocabulary for a pencil case.
+Greetings.
+The Very Hungry Caterpillar and Food, days of the week, use colours to make the butterfly for the story and learning snack foods.
+Quick 6 - Animals, colours.
+YEAR 4 Classroom language, numbers (1-31), days of the week, months of the year, seasons, Happy Birthday.
+Quick 6 - Numbers 1-12 GH Shapes, colours, parts of the face and body, prepositions of place.
+Quick 6 - Food 5)/ Nouns for family members, alphabet introduction, siblings and pets, storytelling (The Giant Turnip), describing a family.
+Quick 6 - Months of the year and birthdays.
+Shapes.

-Knowledge Organiser
+Revision of likes and dislikes, different types of music, musical

+1

+1

+different types of music, musical

+instruments, using the verb Jouer

+(to play), learning to give reasons,

+creating and performing a song in

+French.

+Quick 6 - Nouns for family

+members.
+Pets.
+Time

+i e

+D

+Revision of personal identity

+questions, revision of numbers,

+days of the week, months and seasons, holiday vocabulary,

+introduction to clothes, talk

+through a fashion show and

+ordering at a café.

+describing where you town, Quick 6 - Weather and seasons.

+live. , and exploring a Countries.

+0 11 6 8 8 3 3 French poem Time

+Quick 6 - Different types of music / 1 A N and French

+Musical instrument S / / A PAIN festivals.
+1

+in asisai misti amen Quick 6 -

+Sports.

+/ / 🔨 / / Food.
+Likes A.\ \

+/ and dislikes.
+4

 PROGRESSION OF SKILL S FRENCH YEAR 3 By the end of Year 3 pu pils should be able to: Highlight and date when achieved.
-Speaking and Listening I can listen and show understanding of single words to a listen and identify rhyming words and particular rhymes.
-I can recognise a familiar question and respond with a local name objects and actions and link words with a rehearsed statement. connective in a simple Songs, Stories and Rhymes I can join in with actions to accompany familiar song some of the words. s, stories and rhymes and say Reading and Writing Using the knowledge of the sound of some letter strip individual familiar words.
-I can read and show understanding of familiar single of the can identify and use strategies for memorising new of the can write and say simple familiar words to describe actions using a model.
-I can write single familiar words from memory with the can write single familiar words from the can write single familiar words from the can write single familiar words from the ca words. vocabulary. people, places, things and Grammar I can name a noun, adjective, verb, pronoun, conjunct studied.
-I can use the 1st and 2nd person pronouns with a reg 1/2~27
+Speaking and Listening I can listen and show understanding of single words to a can listen and identify rhyming words and particular rhymes.
+I can recognise a familiar question and respond with a can name objects and actions and link words with a rehearsed statement. hrough physical response. sounds in songs and a simple rehearsed response.
+Songs, Stories and I can join in with actions to accompany familiar songs s, stories and rhymes and say Rhymes some of the words.
+Reading and Writing Using the knowledge of the sound of some letter strir individual familiar words.
+I can read and show understanding of familiar single of the latest team identify and use strategies for memorising new of the latest team write and say simple familiar words to describe actions using a model.
+I can write single familiar words from memory with use the latest team write single familiar words from memory with use the latest team write single familiar words from memory with use the latest team write single familiar words from memory with use the latest team write single familiar words from memory with use the latest team write single familiar words from memory with use the latest team write single familiar words from memory with use the latest team with the lat words. vocabulary. people, places, things and inderstandable accuracy.
+Grammar I can name a noun, adjective, verb, pronoun, conjunct studied.
+I can use the 1st and 2nd person pronouns with a reg 1/2×3/ /